 Below you’ll find a graph mapping the energy consumption of each device to produce the equivalent of 3 total servings of coffee so we could take an average.
 We found that in the most likely of scenarios, such as using a drip maker or a Keurig, it takes about 20-27 Wh for a standard 8 ounce cup.

 But only after a series of slightly obsessive side-tracks and top-rate reflections did we finally get to the bottom of things, to see that there are a whole lot more factors involved than we expected.
 For example, we found that while the regular old drip maker is actually the most energy efficient per ounce of coffee, the espresso maker was most efficient per milligrams of caffeine.

 We also discovered there's no way to effectively clean a pod style coffee maker, and after disassembling ours, found it riddled with mold and scale.

 Needless to say, I think we'll stick with other methods.
-We consider the electric kettle with french press or pour over maker to best all around.
-Not only is it second best in efficiency, but it's the only solution which can be thoroughly cleaned and totally disinfected.
+We consider the electric kettle with french press or pour over maker the best method all around.
+Not only is it a close second in terms of raw energy efficiency, but it's the only solution which can be thoroughly cleaned and totally disinfected.
+And, owing to the stainless steel mesh filter, the French Press has the least amount of waste- only the grounds are left over and they can be composted.
 Considering that the electric kettle can also be used for tea or to make make ramen, this versatility adds to its appeal and makes it a winner in its own respect.

 You can read the full research here outlining our caffeine-fueled hijinks, including data, methodology, what the heck a Watt-hour is, and musings on a sandwich-powered energy grid.